envico801/anki-owasp-top-10/README.md

 #### Chapter 1 - Overview

-Q:: What is the "Insecure Design" category about?
+Q:: What is "Insecure Design" in OWASP Top 10 2021?
-A:: **A04:2021 - Insecure Design**: This is a new category for 2021, emphasizing the importance of secure design patterns, threat modeling, and reference architectures.
-Insecure design flaws cannot be fixed by perfect implementation alone.
+A:: Security flaws resulting from poor design choices, not just implementation.
+Example: A system allowing unlimited login attempts without any lockout mechanism.

-Q:: How is insecure design different from insecure implementation?
+Q:: How does insecure design differ from insecure implementation?
-A:: Insecure design and insecure implementation are different.
-Insecure design relates to weaknesses in control design, while insecure implementation refers to defects in the actual coding.
-They have different root causes and require different remediation approaches.
+A:: Design flaws are in the system's architecture; implementation flaws are in the code.
+Example: Designing a system without access controls vs. incorrectly coding access checks.

-Q:: Can a secure design have implementation defects that lead to vulnerabilities?
+Q:: Can secure designs have vulnerabilities?
-A:: Yes, a secure design can still have implementation defects that may result in vulnerabilities.
-However, an insecure design, by definition, lacks the necessary security controls to defend against specific attacks and cannot be fixed by perfect implementation.
+A:: Yes, through implementation errors, but they're easier to fix than design flaws.
+Example: A well-designed authentication system with a bug in password hashing.

-Q:: What contributes to insecure design in software development?
+Q:: What contributes to insecure design?
-A:: One factor contributing to insecure design is the lack of business risk profiling in the software or system being developed, leading to a failure to determine the required level of security design.

-Q:: What should be considered during requirements and resource management in secure design?
-A:: During requirements and resource management, collect and negotiate business requirements, protection requirements (confidentiality, integrity, availability, authenticity), and technical requirements.
-Plan and budget for all design, build, testing, and operation activities, including security.
+A:: Lack of risk assessment and security planning in early development stages.
+Example: Not considering potential data breaches when designing a user database.

-Q:: What is the importance of secure design in preventing known attack methods?
+Q:: What's crucial in secure design requirements?
-A:: Secure design constantly evaluates threats and ensures that code is robustly designed and tested to prevent known attack methods.
-It is a proactive approach to security.

-Q:: How can threat modeling be integrated into the software development process?
-A:: Threat modeling can be integrated into refinement sessions or similar activities during user story development.
-It involves analyzing data flows, access control, security controls, and assumptions related to expected and failure flows.
+A:: Balancing business needs with security requirements from the start.
+Example: Planning for both user-friendly features and robust data encryption.

-Q:: Why is it important to involve security specialists throughout the software development lifecycle?
+Q:: Why is threat modeling important in secure design?
-A:: Involving security specialists from the beginning of a software project and throughout its lifecycle is crucial to ensure secure development.
-It helps identify and address security concerns early.
+A:: It helps identify potential attacks and necessary defenses early.

-Q:: What is the OWASP Software Assurance Maturity Model (SAMM), and how can it be used?
-A:: The OWASP SAMM is a model that helps structure secure software development efforts.
-It can be leveraged to guide and improve the security practices and maturity of a software development organization.

-Q:: Is secure design a one-time addition, or is it an ongoing practice in software development?
-A:: Secure design is not a one-time addition but a culture and methodology that should be integrated into the entire software development lifecycle.
-It involves continuous evaluation of threats and proactive security measures.
+Example: Modeling threats to an e-commerce site to design appropriate security measures.

+Q:: How can security be integrated throughout development?
+A:: By involving security experts from project inception to completion.
+Example: Having security reviews at each stage of an agile development process.

 #### Chapter 2 - How to Prevent?

+Q:: What is "Insecure Design" in OWASP Top 10 2021?
+A:: A category of security risks resulting from missing or ineffective security controls in software design.
+Example: A banking app allowing unlimited login attempts without lockouts.

-Q:: What is the role of AppSec professionals in preventing insecure design?
+Q:: How can AppSec professionals help prevent insecure design?
-A:: AppSec professionals can help evaluate and design security and privacy-related controls as part of a secure development lifecycle.
+A:: By evaluating and designing security controls as part of the secure development lifecycle.
+Example: Reviewing authentication mechanisms before implementation.

-Q:: How can a library of secure design patterns be useful in preventing insecure design?
+Q:: What is a secure design pattern library?
-A:: A library of secure design patterns provides ready-to-use components that adhere to secure design principles, reducing the risk of insecure design choices.
+A:: A collection of pre-approved, secure software components that developers can use.
+Example: A library containing a properly implemented password hashing function.

-Q:: What is threat modeling, and how can it be used to prevent insecure design?
+Q:: How does threat modeling contribute to secure design?
-A:: Threat modeling involves identifying and evaluating potential threats to critical aspects of the application, including authentication, access control, business logic, and key flows, helping prevent insecure design decisions.
+A:: By identifying potential threats to critical aspects of the application early in development.
+Example: Analyzing possible attacks on a new payment processing feature.

-Q:: How can security language and controls be integrated into user stories?
+Q:: Why integrate security into user stories?
-A:: Integrating security language and controls into user stories ensures that security considerations are part of the development process from the beginning.

-Q:: Why is it important to integrate plausibility checks at each tier of the application?
+A:: To ensure security is considered from the beginning of the development process.
+Example: Including "verify user identity" in a story about account creation.

+Q:: What are plausibility checks in application design?
-A:: Integrating plausibility checks at each tier ensures that inputs and processes are checked for validity and correctness, reducing the risk of insecure design.
+A:: Validations at each tier of the app to ensure inputs and processes are correct and secure.
+Example: Checking if a user's age input is within a reasonable range.

-Q:: What is the purpose of unit and integration tests in preventing insecure design?
+Q:: How do unit and integration tests prevent insecure design?
-A:: Unit and integration tests validate that all critical flows in the application are resistant to the threat model, ensuring that insecure design choices are not present.

-Q:: How can tier layers be segregated on the system and network layers?
+A:: By validating that critical flows resist identified threats and meet security requirements.
+Example: Testing if the password reset function is vulnerable to enumeration attacks.

+Q:: What is tier segregation in system design?
-A:: Tier layers can be segregated based on their exposure and protection needs to prevent insecure design.
+A:: Separating application layers based on their exposure and protection needs.
+Example: Isolating the database server from direct internet access.

-Q:: Why is tenant segregation important in preventing insecure design?
+Q:: Why is tenant segregation important in multi-tenant applications?
-A:: Tenant segregation ensures that tenants (e.g., different customers or users) are kept separate throughout all tiers of the application, preventing insecure design.
+A:: To prevent unauthorized access or data leakage between different customers or user groups.
+Example: Ensuring Company A cannot access Company B's data in a cloud service.

-Q:: How can resource consumption be limited to prevent insecure design?
+Q:: How can limiting resource consumption improve security?
-A:: Resource consumption can be limited by user or service to prevent excessive resource usage that could lead to insecure design.
+A:: By preventing denial of service and ensuring fair usage across users or services.
+Example: Setting a maximum number of API calls per user per minute.

 #### Chapter 3 - Example Attack Scenarios